 very short time.
 An intense yearning - a longing to love God.

 |27||First vows [First profession of temporary vows, April 30, 1928].
 An ardent desire to empty

 myself for God by an active love, but a love that would be imperceptible, even to the sisters

 However, even after the vows, darkness continued to reign in my soul for almost a half year.
 Once, when I was praying, Jesus pervaded all my soul, darkness melted away, and I heard these words within me: You are My joy; you are My heart's delight.
 From that moment I felt the Most Holy Trinity in my heart; that is to say, within myself.
 I felt that I was inundated with Divine light.
 Since then, my soul has been in intimate communion with God, like a child with its beloved Father.

-I said yes, but I found a certain difficulty in actually going to the
+chapel.
+I said yes, but I found a certain difficulty in actually going to the Superior.
+In the

 The next day before noon I saw Mother Superior going to the refectory and, since the kitchen, refectory and Sister Aloysia's little room are all close to each other, I asked Mother Superior to come into Sister Aloysia's room and told her of the wish of the Lord Jesus.
 At that, Mother answered, "I will not permit you to wear any hair shirt.
 Absolutely not!
 If the Lord Jesus were to give you the strength of a colossus, I would then permit those mortifications."